-Connections to Family of School's School Plans and/or District Achievement Plan:
+Connections to Family of School's School Plans:

 The five schools in the Handsworth Family of Schools (Canyon Heights Elementary, Cleveland Elementary, Highlands Elementary, Handsworth Secondary and Montroyal Elementary) work collaboratively to develop commonalities among the five school plans.
 The administrations from the FOS meet on a regular basis to discuss school directions, instructional initiatives and issues that affect the schools and school communities.
 School Plans are shared and frequently discussed.
 This collaborative approach assists with and strengthens the development of the goals, objectives, data sources and strategies to ensure success for all students.